Website URL : http://www.ucu.org.uk/2055||

 Government consults widely in Northern Ireland on proposed policy initiatives and legislation.
 UCU makes comment in respect of education policy.
 Recent comments include:

-The Minister for Employment and Learning is appointed under the Assembly's rules and is a member of the Northern Ireland Executive.
-The current minister is an Assembly Member for the Alliance Party, Dr Stephen Farry.
+The Minister for Employment and Learning is appointed under the assembly's rules and is a member of the Northern Ireland Executive.
+The department is scrutinised by the assembly's Employment and Learning Committee - email: email@example.com

-Details of Committee work can be accessed here, which includes minutes, listen again facility, forward work programme, press releases, research papers, inquiries and events.
+Details of committee work can be accessed here includes minutes, listen again facility, forward work programme, press releases, research papers, inquiries and events.